-Classes provide knowledge, skills, and support to guide you toward a healthier lifestyle by enhancing self-esteem, strengthening interpersonal competencies, and increasing awareness about anger and stress management.
-Some of the classes offered include:
+Life skills are all about self-discovery, and exploring new ways to think, interact and solve problems.
+Classes provide knowledge, skills, and support to guide you toward a healthier lifestyle by enhancing self-esteem, strengthening interpersonal competencies, and increasing awareness.

 Unresolved conflict can prevent personal and professional growth.
 Learning to resolve conflict helps you overcome barriers and make healthy choices.